Skip to Main Content

 The Office of Student Activities provides consultation and administrative support to student government, student organizations and student media groups.
 We also conduct an annual weekend student leadership retreat; trips to Broadway plays and sporting events; and workshops on dining etiquette, networking, and customer service, etc.

-Mr. Harry Mars, Director, (212) 220-8160, Room S-230
+Student Activities (212) 220-8160, Room S-230

 Student Clubs and Organizations